A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Differential Operators on Theta Functions

 \begin{proof} Part $(i)$ is essentially Lemma 1.2 of \cite{[Sn]} (in fact, only the case $b_{+}=2$ and certain harmonic polynomials of homogeneity degree $(m_{+},0)$ are considered there, but using the results of Section 3 of \cite{[B1]} the proof extends to the general case).
 Part $(ii)$ is the special case in which we take $M=k_{\theta} \in K$ and $\tau=i$ in part $(i)$.
-Part $(iii)$ is the case $\alpha=\beta=0$ in Theorem 4.1 of \cite{[B1]}. \end{proof}
+Part $(iii)$ is the case $\alpha=\beta=0$ in Theorem 4.1 of \cite{[B1]}.
+This proves the theorem. \end{proof}